flashnuke/WebRecon/README.md

 * Custom ports should be passed using the `--set-nmapscan-ports` argument, in the same format they are passed in NMAP,</br> i.e: `"21-25,80,139"`
 * Custom commandline arguments for the scan should be passed using the `--set-nmapscan-cmdline_args` argument,</br> i.e: `"-sV -sU -sS"`

+# Output
+### Results
+For each hostname, a directory is created with the hostname as its name.
+Inside the directory, subdirectories are created with the full name of the subdomain and hostname. (each subdomain has its own subdirectory). </br>
+Total results and subdomain scan results are saved in a `.txt` file inside the main hostname directory. <br>
+Other scans save results inside the subdirectory named by the full hostname + subdomain. </br>
+Example: `results/hostname_com/www_hostname_com/results...txt`

+* The default path for results is the current working directory.
+It can be changed by passing the path following the argument: `--set-results-directory`

+### Cache
+By default, cache is enabled.
+Cache files that are older than 30 minutes would be disregarded.

+* It is possible to disable cache by passing the following argument: `--disable-cache`

+### Exceptions
+No exceptions (other than the ones handled inside the code) are allowed.
+Any other exception would be logged under `error log` and abort the scan. </br>

 # Disclaimer